-We can compare what we have to say that is new by comparing it to previous positions on the Negro question in the socialist movement.
+We can compare what we have to say that is new, in that sense, by comparing it to previous positions on the Negro question in the socialist movement.
 The proletariat, as we know, must lead the struggles of all the oppressed and all those who are persecuted by capitalism.
-But this has been interpreted in the past "” and by some very good socialists too "” in the following sense: the independent struggles of the Negro people have not got much more than an episodic value and as a matter of fact, can constitute a great danger not only to the Negroes themselves, but to the organised labour movement.
-The real leadership of the Negro struggle must rest in the hands of organised labour and of the Marxist party.
-Without that the Negro struggle is not only weak, but is likely to cause difficulties for the Negroes and dangers to organised labour.
+But this has been interpreted in the past – and by some very good socialists loo – in the following sense: The independent struggles of the Negro people have not got much more than an episodic value, and as a matter of fact, can constitute a great danger not only to tht Negroes themselves, but to the organized labor movement.
+The real leadership of the Negro struggle must rest in the hands of organized labor and of the Marxist parly.
+Without that the Negro struggle is not only weak, but is likely to cause difficulties for the Negroes and dangers to organized labor.
 This, as I say, is the position held by many socialists in the past.
-Some great socialists in the United States have been associated with this attitude.
+Some great socialists in the United Slates have been associated with Ihis altitude.

-We, on the other had, say something entirely different.
+We, on the other hand, say something entirely different.

-We say, number one, that the Negro struggle, the independent Negro struggle, has a vitality and a validity of its own; that it has deep historic roots in the past of America and in present struggles; it has an organic political perspective, along which it is travelling, to one degree or another, and everything shows that at the present time it is travelling with great speed and vigour.
+We say, number 1, that the Negro struggle, the independent Negro struggle, has a vitality and a validity of its own; that it has deep historic roots in the past of America and in present struggles; it has an organic political perspective, along which it is traveling, to one degree or another, and everything shows that at the present time it is traveling with great speed and vigor.

-We say, number two, that this independent Negro movement is able to intervene with terrific force upon the general social and political life of the nation, despite the fact that it is waged under the banner of democratic rights, and is not led necessarily either by the organised labour movement or the Marxist party.
+We say, number 2, that this independent Negro movement is able to intervene with terrific force upon the general social and political life of the nation, despite the fact that it is waged under the banner of democratic rights, and is not led necessarily either by the organized labor movement or the Marxist party.

-We say, number three, and this is the most important, that it is able to exercise a powerful influence upon the revolutionary proletariat, that it has got a great contribution to make to the development of the proletariat in the United States, and that it is in itself a constituent part of the struggle for socialism.
+We say, number 3, and this is the most important, that it is able to exercise a powerful influence upon the revolutionary proletariat, that it has got a greal contribution to make to the development of the proletariat in the United States, and that it is in itself a constituent part of the struggle for socialism.

 In this way we challenge directly any attempt to subordinate or to push to the rear the social and political significance of the independent Negro struggle for democratic rights.
 That is our position.
 It was the position of Lenin thirty years ago.
 It was the position of Trotsky which he fought for during many years.
-It has been con-cretized by the general class struggle in the United States, and the tremendous struggles of the Negro people.
-It has been sharpened and refined by political controversy in our movement, and best of all it has had the benefit of three or four years of practical application in the Negro struggle and in the class struggle by the Socialist Workers' Party during the past few years.
+It has been con-cretized by the general class struggle in the United Slates, and the tremendous struggles of the Negro people.
+It has been sharpened and refined by political controversy in our movement and, best of all, it has had the benefit of three or four years of practical application in the Negro struggle and in the class struggle by the Socialist Workers Party during the past few years.